nOS Price Reaches $0.0515 on Exchanges (NOS)

 Buying and Selling nOS

-nOS can be purchased on the following cryptocurrency exchanges: Switcheo Network, Hotbit and Bilaxy.
+nOS can be bought or sold on these cryptocurrency exchanges: Hotbit, Switcheo Network and Bilaxy.
 It is usually not presently possible to purchase alternative cryptocurrencies such as nOS directly using US dollars.
-Investors seeking to acquire nOS should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase nOS using one of the exchanges listed above.
+Investors seeking to trade nOS should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase nOS using one of the aforementioned exchanges.

 Receive News & Updates for nOS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for nOS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.